 Fidelity, in its sole discretion, may waive or change any of the above minimum initial investment amounts at any time.
 The current minimum initial investment amounts may be obtained on our designated website at www.fidelity.ca.
-For information on buying units of the Funds, see the Purchases, switches and redemptions section.
+For information on buying units of the Fund, see the Purchases, switches and redemptions section.

-For each series of the Funds, excluding Series INV and O, Fidelity pays all of the operating expenses (including for services provided by Fidelity and/or its affiliates), except for Fund Costs, in exchange for the Administration Fee that is paid by the Fund in respect of these series.
-For Series INV and O, Fidelity pays all of the operating expenses and costs incurred by the Fund in respect of Series INV and O (including for services provided by Fidelity and/or its affiliates), except for certain costs that are paid by the Fund in respect of Series INV and O. See the Fees and expenses section for details.
-The differences in expenses and fees between series mean that each series of a Fund has a different net asset value per unit.
+For each series of the Fund, excluding Series O, Fidelity pays all of the operating expenses (including for services provided by Fidelity and/or its affiliates), except for Fund Costs, in exchange for the Administration Fee that is paid by the Fund in respect of these series.
+For Series O, Fidelity pays all of the operating expenses and costs incurred by the Fund in respect of Series O (including for services provided by Fidelity and/or its affiliates), except for certain costs that are paid by the Fund in respect of Series O. See the Fees and expenses section for details.
+The differences in expenses and fees between series mean that each series of the Fund has a different net asset value per unit.